jboutaud/azure-docs/articles/openshift/support-lifecycle.md

 ### Upgrade channels

 Upgrade channels are tied to a minor version of Red Hat OpenShift Container Platform (OCP).
-For instance, OCP 4.13 upgrade never includes an upgrade to a 4.14 release.
+For instance, OCP 4.13 upgrades never includes an upgrade to a 4.14 release.
 Upgrade channels control only release selection and don't impact the version of the cluster.

 Azure Red Hat OpenShift provides support for stable channels only.
 For example: stable-4.14.